nus-cs2103-AY2122S1/ip/docs/README.md

 Aliases: `b`, `bb`, `goodbye`, `bye`

-This command exits the program and prints a farewell message
+This command exits the program and prints a farewell message.
+Any subsequent arguments after `bye` will be ignored.

 Example of usage: